AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	data resource is made available to the user (for instance a data resource may be updated continuously, but released to the user only monthly).

 :Guidance:
 	Choose the appropriate frequency from the drop down list.
-If the update cycle is unknown, please choose ‘**Unknown**’ from the list.
+If the update cycle is unknown, please choose '**Unknown**' from the list.

 |userdoc_fig_7_16_1_UpdateFrequency|